Joe Sánchez

 Joe Sánchez (born Jose Manuel Sánchez Picon on January 16, 1947), is a former New York City police officer and author who published books about corruption within the New York City Police Department (NYPD).

 Upon exposing the illegal acts committed by some high-ranking NYPD officers, Sánchez was arrested on the basis of false allegations which were highly publicized by the news media, then subsequently refuted.
 When his initial conviction for assault was overturned, his case exposed the existence of a code of silence among police officers known as the "Blue Wall of Silence".

 Early years

 Sánchez is a native of Santurce, Puerto Rico, and one of five siblings born to Jose Sánchez and Clotilde Picon.
 In the early 1950s his parents moved to New York City in search of a better life, and settled in Manhattan.
 When his parents divorced, his mother remarried and moved the family to the South Bronx.
 There Sánchez received his primary and secondary education.
-Upon graduation from Theodore Roosevelt High School, he joined the United States Armed Forces.
+Upon graduation from Theodore Roosevelt High School, he joined the United States Army.